ymca

 • Protect the pills from light and moisture.

-• Keep chloroquine tablets in the container they came in.
+• Keep this medicine in the container they came in.

 • Do not take Aralen after the expiry date stated on the carton.
 The expiry date refers to the last day of that month.